Innovation: you saw it here first

-And that brings me to the roof.
+And that brings us to the roof.
 We knew that we wanted a roof that would look great but also blend into the natural surroundings, so as to minimise the visual impact.
-We were under business pressure to have the building up and running as soon as practicable so speed of installation was a factor and of course it was critical to have a roof that wouldn’t corrode or leak.
+We were under business pressure to have the building up and running as soon as practicable so the speed of installation was a factor and of course it was critical to have a roof that wouldn’t corrode or leak.

 After doing extensive research we found a company, Kalzip, which engineered metal roofing solutions that were visually stunning but also full of technological innovations.
 As the first food company in this country to use this type of roof design we had to be really confident this was the right solution.
 But the positives spoke for themselves:

 - Quick to build and could be built into any shape

 - Creative design that maximised internal space but reduced visual impact and building materials